Deepening Practice: A Mentorship Program with Joseph Goldstein

 The course format will include meditation instruction and silent sitting, followed by student questions and Joseph Goldstein’s answers.

 Most IMS teachers—like insight teachers around the world—rely on the generosity of students for their livelihood, and receive no compensation from course fees.
-All IMS online teachers receive a modest dana advance from IMS to guarantee a minimum level of financial support.
 (Click here to learn more about the dana practice.)
-There will be an opportunity to offer a contribution to your teacher at the end of your program, or you may donate now.
+There will be an opportunity to offer a contribution to your teachers at the end of your program, or you may donate now.

 Joseph Goldstein has been leading insight and lovingkindness meditation retreats worldwide since 1974.
 He is a cofounder of the Insight Meditation Society in Barre, Massachusetts, where he is one of the organization’s guiding teachers.
 In 1989, together with several other teachers and students of insight meditation, he helped establish the Barre Center for Buddhist Studies.
 Joseph first became interested in Buddhism as a Peace Corps volunteer in Thailand in 1965.
 Since 1967 he has studied and practiced different forms of Buddhist meditation under eminent teachers from India, Burma and Tibet.
 He is the author of Mindfulness: A Practical Guide to Awakening, A Heart Full of Peace, One Dharma: The Emerging Western Buddhism, Insight Meditation: The Practice of Freedom, The Experience of Insight, and co-author of Seeking the Heart of Wisdom and Insight Meditation: A Correspondence Course.